mishmashclone/riccardoancarani-riccardoancarani.github.io/_posts/2019-10-19-hunting-for-domain-enumeration.md

 ```

 ### Kerberos Pre-authentication Disabled
 Kerberos pre-auth is a UAC option that, if disabled, would allow adversaries to perform ASREP-Roasting attacks.
-The following Yara rule will identify attempts to enumerate those users:
+The following Yara rule will identify attempts to enumerate users with Kerberos pre-auth disabled:

 ```
 rule ASREPRoasting {